-Components consist of:

-2 door glazing bars

-3 infill panels

-2 top and bottom door panel

-From the main bag of fittings you require

-2 door wheels

-2 clip on nylon door skids

-2 lengths of black rubber draught excluder

-Door catch, self tapping screws and spring washers.
+Components consist of: 2 door glazing bars 3 infill panels 2 top and bottom door panels From the main bag of fittings you require 2 door wheels 1 Nylon door skid (this may have been fitted prior to delivery) 2 lengths of black brush draught excluder Door catch, self tapping screws and spring washers. -- ---

-- 1. Place the two side door glazing bars on a level surface two feet apart with the bolt slots facing downwards.
+1.Place the two side door glazing bars on a level surface two feet apart with the bolt slots facing downwards.
 The top of each side piece has two screw holes in it, the bottom has three.
 Insert the glazing beading into the inside of both bars.
+(Key point).

-(Key point). - 2.
-Place the top, bottom and two infill panels in position as shown by the position of the screw holes in the side pieces of the panels.
+2. Place the top, bottom and two infill panels in position as shown by the position of the screw holes in the side pieces of the panels.
 The top panel has the greenhouse name on it.
-The bottom panel has the edge for the door skids to fit on.
-The lower infill panel locks on to the bottom panel. - 3.
-Fix the door together by screwing through the door side pieces into the screw eyes in the door panels using the self ótapping screws.
-DO NOT fix the top left hand side screw yet (unless you are fitting a double door).
-The screws will go in more easily and without danger of trying to go crooked if you can out a small amount of grease on the panel before assembling the doors.
-Alternatively, you could insert the screws into the screw eyes of the door panels before assembling the doors; this would have the effect of pre-self tapping the panels prior to assembly making assembly easier. - 4.
-Fix the top left hand side with the one-and-a-half inch screw provided (if the door is on the right hand gable, it is the top tight hand that has the 1 1⁄2ö).
+The bottom panel has the edge for the door skid to fit on.
+The lower infill panel locks on to the bottom panel.

+3. Fix the door together by screwing through the door side pieces into the screw eyes in the door with the No.8 half-inch selfótapping screws.
+DO NOT fix the top left hand side screw yet.
+The screws will go in more easily and without danger of trying to go crooked if you can put a small amount of grease on the panel before assembling the doors.
+Alternatively, you could insert the screws into the screw eyes of the door panels before assembling the doors, this would have the effect of pre-self tapping the panels prior to assembly making assembly easier.

+4. Fix the top left hand side with the one-and-a-half inch screw provided (if the door is on the right hand gable, it is the top right hand that has the 1 1⁄2ö).
 Put the screw through the door catch so that the serrated part is facing outwards and upwards.
-Next slip two spring washers on to the screw, and then fix the screw through the side of the door and into the top panel (Key point). - 5.
-Make sure all the angles are square and tighten all screws. - 6.
-Fix each door wheel into position by pushing the bolt provided through the centre of the wheel and then through the hole in the top door panel from underneath (i.e. from the inside of the door).
+Next slip two spring washers on to the screw, and then fix the screw through the side of the door and into the top panel (Key point).

+5. Make sure all the angles are square and tighten all screws.

+6. Fix each door wheel into position by pushing the bolt provided through the centre of the wheel and then through the hole in the top door panel from underneath (i.e. from the inside of the door).
 Put the washer over the bolt and secure with the nut provided, tightening until there is no movement on the bolt.
-The nuts are lock-nuts and are harder to put on than normal nuts in general assembly so a 2nd spanner or pliers to prevent rotation of the bolt would help.
-The wheels have a protruding collar on one side.
-This collar goes against the inside edge of the top door panel (Key point).
-Failure to do this would prevent the wheel from rotating freely - 7.
-Slip the nylon door skids on each end of the bottom panel. - 8.
-Turn the door over and insert the black rubber draught excluders in the groove (bolt slot) in each side piece of the door.
+The nuts are lock-nuts and are harder to put on than normal nuts in general assembly.
+The wheel will revolve freely because it has ball bearings in it.
+(Key point).

+7. Slip the nylon door skid on the bottom panel.

+8. Turn the door over and insert the black rubber draught excluders in the groove (bolt slot) in each side piece of the door.
 Push up to the top of the door and trim off surplus at the bottom.
+To prevent the draught excluder from slipping down, insert a nut and bolt at the bottom of the door post and tighten.

-With a pair of pliers squeeze the groove together at the bottom so that the rubber will not slip down when the door is in its upright position. - 9.
-Do not fit the door at this stage, see later page for this detail.
+9. Do not fit the door at this stage, see later page for this detail.